 Later Developments of The Waltz Style

-Inevitably the waltz became more complex as composers developed the style.
+Inevitably the Viennese waltz became more complex as composers developed the style.
 These increased complexities included:

 - Long Introductions – often slow in tempo with tremolo strings, arpeggios and little snippets of the tunes to come later.

-- Coda – Closing section that ended the waltz and included bits from the previous tunes.
+- Coda – Closing section that ended the piece and included bits from the previous tunes.